ch4ndua/chandu-avni-digital-garden/_pages/index.md

 # Welcome! 🌱

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
-  Take a look at <span style="font-weight: bold">[Digital Garden's Guiding Principles](digital-garden-terms-of-service)</span> to get started on your exploration.
+  Take a look at this <span style="font-weight: bold"><a href="/_notes/digital-garden-terms-of-service.md">Digital Garden's Guiding Principles</a></span> to get started on your exploration.
 </p>

 Welcome to my digital garden!
+My name is Chandu Avni.
 This is a place where I can share my learnings and grow my thoughts.

 Learn more [about me](/about) or visit my [main website](https://chanduavni.com/).